 In my role as Director of the UCSF Osher Center Research Program, I have played a key leadership role in building it into an internationally recognized integrative medicine research center that is distinguished by the application of innovative and rigorous research designs to studying mindfulness-based interventions, yoga, acupuncture, interoceptive awareness, and behavioral interventions.
-I served in a variety of leadership roles in HIV medicine and integrative medicine, including as chair of the Organizing Committee of the 2016 International Congress on Integrative Medicine and Health, which gives me a broad view of the field.
+I have served in a variety of leadership roles in HIV medicine and integrative health, including as board chair of the Academic Consortium for Integrative Medicine and Health, which gives me a broad view of the field.
 I have a strong commitment to mentoring.
-I have led UCSF’s highly successful Training Research in Integrative Medicine (TRIM) fellowship program since 2006, and have served as a primary or main co-mentor on 11 K awards.
-I have served as PI or co-PI/project director for 29 grants, 17 of them from NIH, including leading three Program Project grants.
+I have led UCSF’s highly successful Training Research in Integrative Medicine (TRIM) fellowship program since 2006, and have served as a primary or main co-mentor for 12 NIH K awardees.
+I have served as PI or co-PI/project director for 31 grants, 19 of them from NIH, including leading three Program Project grants.